High-Skilled Immigration

 • Satisfying a totality of the circumstances review

 To satisfy the evidentiary requirements, you must act as a storyteller for the USCIS adjudicator, explaining evidence of achievements satisfying at least three out of eight of the following criteria.
-Please note the further details on each criterion below in this guide, in the section on building a strong portfolio and in the USCIS O-1A Appendix.
+Please note the further details on each criterion below in this guide, in the section on building a strong portfolio and the section sharing the USCIS O-1A Supporting Documentation directory.

 • Receipt of nationally or internationally recognized prizes or awards for excellence in the field of endeavor